alonshrestha/alon.com.np/content/blogs/create-dedicated-csgo-linux-server.md

 TocOpen: false
 ---

-Do you think playing CS:GO with a ping rate of less than 5 is impossible?
+Do you think playing CS:GO with a ping rate of less than 5 is possible?
 Think again!

 It is definitely possible when you host the game on a personal server.